Much like cats and dogs, bearded dragons can really benefit from not only having toys to play with but also regular activities to engage in.

 And the best part is, you can reform it over and over, meaning it’s not only friendly on the wallet but also allows you to mix up your dragon’s habitat every once in a while, for fresh enrichment!

-Bearded dragons love to burrow down into things and if you give them something to do that in, they’ll be super grateful!
+Bearded dragons love to burrow down into things (especially during brumation!) and if you give them something to do that in, they’ll be super grateful!

-Simply set in the middle of the floor and let your beardie explore on their own!
+And should you purchase or create a hideout too large for their tank?
+Well, simply set it in the middle of the floor and let your beardie explore on their own!

-Besides toys, it’s important to give your bearded dragon activities they can engage in that will provide them with enrichment.
+Besides toys, it’s also important to give your bearded dragon activities they can engage in that will provide them with enrichment.
+As an added bonus, many of these activities go hand in hand with bearded dragon exercise as well!

 Check out some of the ideas for activities your bearded dragon will love below!

-Also, it is super important that you’re on the scene to monitor everything as your bearded dragon may tire or become distressed quickly if swimming just isn’t their thing.
+Also, it is SUPER important that you’re on the scene to monitor everything as your bearded dragon may tire or become distressed quickly if swimming just isn’t their cup of tea.

 As far as where you could place them, I personally think little plastic kiddie pools make wonderful options!
 Especially if you can place it in the sun on a warm day and maybe even put a block or rock from them to climb on and bask in.